Explore diverse biodiversity and its conservation in the field, on national and international field trips, and in our labs.

-Our planet needs protecting.
-Gain a deep understanding of the concerns surrounding different environments and the specialist skills to tackle them on our Ecology and Conservation degree in Cambridge.
+Our planet needs protecting and by choosing to study on our course, you’ll gain a deep understanding of the concerns surrounding different environments and the specialist skills required to tackle them.

 Senior Lecturer